usnistgov/psc-ns3/src/sip/doc/sip.rst

 5. **SipInitiatorByeFailureTest:** Test the outcome from the failure of BYE (all retransmissions) from Client 1.
 This tests the operation of Timer F.

+6. **SipProxyInviteLossTest:** Test the outcome from the loss of first INVITEs from proxy to Clients 2 and 3, testing the proxy Timer A handling.

-6. (to be completed) **SipProxyInviteFailureTest:** Test the outcome from the failure of INVITEs from proxy to Clients 2 and 3.
-This tests the operation of Timer C and sending CANCEL.
+7. **SipProxyInviteFailureTest:** Test the outcome from the failure of INVITEs from proxy to Clients 2 and 3.
+This generates a 408 Request Timeout back to the Client 1.